martijndwars/strdoc/README.md

 ## Todo

-* Feature: Include the strategy implementation in the documentation (instead of only linking to the source).
-* Feature: Cross-reference the source code (reference links to the declaration); requires analysis on Stratego code.
+* Feature: Cross-reference the source code (reference links to the declaration)
+  - This is something the old Stratego docs does better.
+  - This requires analysis on Stratego code.
+Can we get an NaBL2 spec that does name resolution?
 * Bug: Some whitespace gets lost in the description (see util/config/parse-options)
 * Bug: When pretty-printing the type of a parameter it looses its parenthesis, so the string looses associativity/precedence.
 * Bug: Cannot parse `collection/hash-table/scoped-finite-map.str`, `system/io/file.str`, and `system/posix/pipe-abstractions.str`.